The Organising Committee

-I am a qualified counsellor and continuing with my therapy training at Metanoia.
+I am a Gestalt counsellor, coach and continuing psychotherapy training at Metanoia.
 I am passionate about Gestalt and delighted to have this opportunity to work with the Gestalt community and contribute to the excellent work of UKAGP.

 My background is in law firm marketing and over the past 15 years I have managed a wide variety of communications, events and business development projects.
 I am now looking forward to bringing my skills and experience to the continuing development of UKAGP.